MotoAcidic/OmniXEP/src/omnicore/doc/release-notes/omnicore-0.8.2-release-notes.md

 Omni Core v0.8.2
 ================

-v0.8.2 is a minor release and adds new RPCs to interact with the distributed exchange, which can be used to trade any tokens for bitcoins.
+v0.8.2 is a minor release and adds new RPCs to interact with the distributed exchange, which can be used to trade any tokens for xeps.
 It also incorporates significant performance improvements for the initial synchronization and upgrading from older versions of Omni Core.

 Upgrading from 0.8.1 does not require a rescan and can be done very fast without interruption.